-I hereby certify that I have personally reviewed the submission of 1 (Name of Model) compliance with the 2006 Standards adopted by the Florida ojection Methodology and hereby certify: 2) that the Disclosures and Fe accurate, reliable, unbiased,3) that my review was complete thical conduct for my profe ted in accordance with the professional standards and code of ession, and on I have not been influenced by any other party in order to Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to Deficiencies , if any) Date Signature (final submission) Date An updated signature is required for original submission. ollowing modifications to the model and any revisions to the NOTE: A facsimile or any prop perly reproduced signature will be acceptable to meet this
+Version for compliance with the 2006-2007 Standards adopted by the Florida Commission on Hurricane Loss Projection Methodology and hereby certify:

+- 1) that the model meets the Vulnerability Standards (V1 V2), - 2) that the Disclosures and Forms related to the Vulnerability Standards section contain accurate, reliable, unbiased, and complete information, - 3) that my review was completed in accordance with the professional standards and code of ethical conduct for my profession, and - 4) that in expressing my opinion I have not been influenced by any other party in order to bias or prejudice my opinion.

+Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to Deficiencies, if any) Date Signature (final submission) Date

+An updated signature is required following modifications to the model and any revisions to the original submission.
+If a signatory differs from the original signatory, provide the printed name and professional credentials for any new signatories.